Winter in our port

 After the parade, we walked away with thousands of others and finally settled in a café for lunch to take a break and let the crowds disperse.
 Young men and women in uniform came in to sit and enjoy a meal with their families, and they sat up very straight in their full dress uniforms, and of course, we couldn't help but smile at how proud their families were of them.

-After more conversation and a leisurely lunch, we continued our walk across the city to the Bastille and arrived back at the boat at about 5 pm, just in time to see the finish of the day on the Tour de France.
-We couldn't have been home more than 20 minutes when friends that we had recently met in Paris arrived, and we suddenly had another party on the back deck, this time with other friends from Paris, Manchester, and Montreal.
+After a leisurely lunch, we continued our walk across the city to the Bastille and arrived back at the boat at about 5 pm, just in time to see the finish of the day on the Tour de France.
+We weren't home more than 20 minutes when friends we had recently met in Paris arrived, and we suddenly had another party on the back deck, this time with other friends from Paris, Manchester, and Montreal.

 When everyone had to leave for dinner engagements, we set out to find a dinner spot ourselves, and after a couple of false starts, we settled on Chez Margot, which might become a new favorite as the atmosphere, food, and prices were great.
-Then we squeezed ourselves on the very crowded métro and went to watch the fireworks at the Eiffel Tower.
+Then we squeezed ourselves onto the crowded métro and watched the fireworks at the Eiffel Tower.

 In the confusion of the day, we forgot to bring our camera, but someone else on youtube did an excellent job of capturing the evening's splendor.
 So thanks to Vandicla for this great video.

 We are renting a car and going away for the weekend.